 - 1. All pyramid twisting transitions must follow all dismount and stunt twisting transition rules. - 2.
-Pyramid inversions: A braced forward, or backward flip is allowed; however, two bracers with hand to hand/arm connection with the top person is required, no twisting is allowed, and the flip must end in a cradle dismount or cradle transition position.
-All other "2022-23 NFHS Spirit Rules Book" rules on braced flips must be followed. - 3.
+Pyramid inversions: A braced forward, or backward flip is allowed; however, two bracers with hand to hand/arm connection with the top person is required, no twisting is allowed, and the flip must end in a cradle.
+All other braced flip rules in the "2023-24 NFHS Spirit Rules Book" must be followed. - 3.
+A pyramid braced backward roll is allowed if the top person is inverted (shoulders below waist) before the bases release the top person. - 4.
 Extended single leg stunts may not be braced by other extended single leg stunts.